 Post-1920, the UK experienced industrial stagnation.
 This was particularly marked in the UK coal industry.
 The declining industry led to lower wages and increasingly bitter trades disputes.
 In 1926, this culminated in a general strike.
 The miners went on strike for better pay and conditions, and were joined by some other trades unions.
 However, the general strike was only partial and led to the defeat of the miners.
 During the general strike, the middle class enthusiastically filled in for jobs helping to break the strike and increased a sense of class and social division.

 Supply Side Policies in Economic Malaise

-Labour productivity (1913-1950) rose by 59 per cent in UK.
-The United States and Canada did better (output per worker in these two countries rose by 77 per cent and 67 per cent),
+Labour productivity (1913-1950) rose by 59 percent in the UK.
+The United States and Canada did better (output per worker in these two countries rose by 77 percent and 67 percent),

-In early 1920s, when there was a 13 per cent fall in the normal working week without any compensating adjustment in the weekly wage.
+In the early 1920s, when there was a 13 percent fall in the normal working week without any compensating adjustment in the weekly wage.